History of Sega: Management buyout and Master System

 As a result of the lack of success of the SG-1000, Sega began working on the Mark III in Japan in 1985.
 Engineered by the same internal Sega team that had created the SG-1000, the Mark III was a redesigned iteration of the previous console.
 For the console's North America release, Sega restyled and rebranded the Mark III under the name "Master System".
 The futuristic final design for the Master System was intended to appeal to Western tastes.
 The Sega Mark III was released in Japan in October 1985 at a price of ¥15,000.
 Despite featuring technically more powerful hardware than its chief competition, the Famicom, the Mark III did not prove to be successful at its launch.
 Difficulties arose from Nintendo's licensing practices with third-party developers at the time, whereby Nintendo required that games for the Famicom not be published on other consoles.
 To overcome this, Sega developed its own games and obtained the rights to port games from other developers, but they did not sell well.

 By early 1992, Master System production ceased in North America.
-By the time of its discontinuation, Master System had sold between 1.5 million and 2 million units in the United States, finishing behind both Nintendo and Atari, which controlled 80 percent and 12 percent of the market, respectively.
+By the time of its discontinuation, Master System had sold between 1.5 million and 2 million units in the United States, finishing behind both Nintendo and Atari.
 Sales in the United States were handicapped by ineffective marketing by Tonka, who marketed the console on behalf of Sega in the United States.
 As late as 1993, the Master System's active installed user base in Europe was 6.25 million units.
 The Master System has had continued success in Brazil, where new variations have continued to be released, long after the console was discontinued elsewhere, distributed by Sega's partner in the region, Tectoy.
 By 2016, Tec Toy had sold a combined 8 million units of the original Master System and various emulation-based successors in Brazil.